gardener-community/hackathon/2023-05_Leverkusen/README.md

 **Motivation/Benefits**: 🛡️ Increased security due to prevention of privilege escalation in the garden cluster by extensions, 👀 better auditing and transparency for garden access, 💡 basis for dropping technical debts (`extensions.gardener.cloud/v1alpha1.Cluster` resource), ✨ support more use-cases/scenarios

 **Achievements:** The `tokenrequestor` controller part of `gardener-resource-manager` has been made reusable and is now also registered as part of `gardenlet`.
 This way, when `gardenlet`'s `ControllerInstallation` controller deploys extensions, it can automatically create dedicated "access token secrets" for the garden cluster.
 Then its `tokenrequestor` controller can easily provision them and maintain them in the extension namespaces in the seed cluster.
 All `Deployment`s and similar workload resources get automatically a volume mount for the garden kubeconfig and an environment variable pointing to the location of the kubeconfig.
-The RBAC privileges for all such extensions are at least similary restricted as for `gardenlet`, i.e. only resources related to the seed cluster they are responsible for can be accessed.
+The RBAC privileges for all such extensions are at least similarly restricted as for `gardenlet`, i.e. only resources related to the seed cluster they are responsible for can be accessed.

 **Next Steps:** Collect feedback in the proposal issue.
 Technically, the changes are ready and only integration tests and documentation are missing, but let's wait for more feedback on the issue first.